 Lastly, Citizens United did not create the concept of “money = speech,” or more properly stated, the spending of money as a form of constitutionally protected speech.
 That precedent was first hinted at in another Supreme Court ruling, Buckley v.
 Valeo, in 1976, and formally established as precedent in a later case, First National Bank of Boston v.
 Bellotti, in 1978.
 However, taken together, these rulings, and several others, laid the foundation for the ruling in the Citizens United case.
 Without the precedents established by those and several other Supreme Court decisions, the Justices on this Court would not have had the foundation upon which to rest their ruling in Citizens United.

 Citizens United did not establish corporate personhood but it was grounded in corporate personhood.
 It did not establish the concept of money as speech, but was grounded in money as speech.
 Citizens United did not create the problem of extreme wealth acting as a corrupting influence on elections, it merely made it worse… much worse.
 And while it may not have led to massive donations to super PACs by corporations, it enabled corporations and other big money donors—including foreign interests—to shield their contributions by funneling money through entities that are not required to disclose donor information.
-It also further recognized all artificial entities (including PACs and super PACs, for-profit corporations, non-profits, unions, NGOs, incorporated cities and more) as “natural” persons with constitutional rights.
+It also further recognized all artificial entities (including PACs and super PACs, for-profit corporations, non-profits, unions, NGOs and more) as effectively “natural” persons with constitutional rights.